SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 3. Download: Download plugins are available on all ‘endpoint’ pages, for example pages for components, sequences, activities, etc. Download plugins return some kind of file which is downloaded by the user.

-To know more about plugins in detail, visit the [plugins section](https://synbiohub.github.io/plugins/).

 As mentioned above, the plugins are divided into 3 categories all having the same attributes.
 The attributes, which need to be filled up are as follows: